Const-me/CosineSimilarity/Readme.md

 Specifically, I’ve implemented two faster SIMD versions of the same algorithm in C++:

 * One is a manually unrolled version that uses 4 sets of accumulators to workaround the relatively high latency of FMA instructions.
-* The other one does the same but also splits the work across 8 CPU threads using [OpenMP](https://en.wikipedia.org/wiki/OpenMP), hopefully running on 8 dufferent CPU cores.
+* The other one does the same but also splits the work across 8 CPU threads using [OpenMP](https://en.wikipedia.org/wiki/OpenMP), hopefully running on 8 different CPU cores.

 Here’s the result from my desktop computer with a Ryzen 7 [8700G](https://www.amd.com/en/products/processors/desktops/ryzen/8000-series/amd-ryzen-7-8700g.html) processor.